 Herbal and homeopathic remedies (traditional medicine) … their efficacy depends on you, the practitioner and what you’re given.
 Like everything else really.
 I am a great believer in what the medical profession call alternative medicine because I have found it works … and yes, a remedy or remedies may well banish the sweats …

-Marine phytoplankton … available in many forms but I always think the drops (like Core Marine) are the easiest to use …
+Marine phytoplankton … available in many forms but I always think the drops (like Alkaline Rock Stars) are the easiest to use …

 Evening Primrose oil … even your granny knows about this one, and all things womanly.
 Again, there are a lot of products around and I’m recommending Evening Primrose although I’m not sure if this helps sweats or not.

-Royal Jelly and/or bee pollen … has always been very popular throughout Asia … and Asian women have wonderful skin; they don’t seem to have sweats either, and if they don’t help with perimenopause, take them anyway.
+Royal Jelly and/or bee pollen … has always been very popular throughout Asia … and Asian women have wonderful skin; they don’t seem to have sweats either, and if they don’t help with perimenopause, take it anyway – just in case.

 Calcium (with magnesium and vitamin D) … you should be taking all three, particularly if you’re over 50.
 If they don’t help your menopause you should be taking them anyway … we all have to think about Osteoporosis and we don’t want to have a Dowagers Hump.